Ayehu/custom-activities/Zoom/Common Area Phones/ZM Add a Common Area Phone/Readme.md

-#     Zoom
+<br>#     Zoom</br>

-Add a Common Area Phone
+<br>Add a Common Area Phone</br>

-A common area phone can be provisioned by a Zoom account owner or a Zoom admin so that anyone in an organization can use it.
+<br>A common area phone can be provisioned by a Zoom account owner or a Zoom admin so that anyone in an organization can use it.
 For example, if your office has shared desks that don't belong to a specific employees, you could add a common area phone so that any person can use it.
 Use this API to [add a common area phone](https://support.zoom.us/hc/en-us/articles/360028516231-Managing-Common-Area-Phones#h_2d0da347-c35a-4993-9771-e21aaa568deb).
 **Prerequisites:**
 * Pro or a higher account with Zoom Phone license.
 * Account owner or admin permissions.